-There are a number of statutes and regulations that have been put in place for the purpose of consumer protection.
-For example, the Sale of Goods Laws of 1994-1999 implies a number of conditions in contracts for sale of goods, including conditions that the goods in question should be of an acceptable quality, should be fit for the purpose for which they are being purchased, should correspond to their sale description and that the buyer shall enjoy the goods free of any encumbrances with respect to title.
+There are a number of statutes and regulations that exist for the purpose of consumer protection.
+For example, the Sale of Goods Law of 1994-1999 implies a number of conditions in contracts for sale of goods, including conditions that the goods in question should be of an acceptable quality, should be fit for the purpose for which they are being purchased, should correspond to their sale description and that the buyer shall enjoy the goods free of any encumbrances with respect to title.
 Other important consumer protection laws include laws that deal with issues such as onerous terms in consumer contracts, timeshare leasing contracts, distance selling contracts and consumer credit contracts.